 1. BS in Human Environmental Studies: Child Development – Curriculum Revisions

 Randolph moved approval of curriculum revisions to the Bachelor of Studies in Human Environmental Studies: Child Development option; seconded by Aguinaga.
 Branscum explained that a major revision had been done to the Child Development option.
 She noted that they had found that students did not want to go into teaching, so they revised the option to have two tracks, an Administrative Track and a Children and Youth Services Track.
 She noted the program was still 120 hours, and that there were six new courses that would replace courses that will be eliminated over 3-4 semesters.
 In response to a question from Rogers-Adkinson on how eliminated courses would affect the Early Childhood program, Branscum and Ambery explained that they have met with Education faculty and advisors and they are aware of the changes and there is no effect on the program.
 The revisions to the option will require no new faculty or resources.
-Starrett pointed out that EN100 was missing from the Core University Studies courses; the addition of EN100 will bring the hours for the University Studies core up to 51, and reduce the hours for electives to 6.
+Starrett pointed out that EN100 was missing from the Core General Education courses; the addition of EN100 will bring the hours for the General Education core up to 51, and reduce the hours for electives to 6.
 Hinkle pointed out that CF233 has not been completely through the approval process.
-Motion, with addition of EN100 to Core University Studies courses and reduction of elective hours to 6, passed unanimously.
+Motion, with addition of EN100 to Core General Education courses and reduction of elective hours to 6, passed unanimously.